 Future operations of the fire boat facility and the historic Fire Station 35 would be subject to a memorandum of understanding (MOU) between the Port of San Francisco and the San Francisco Fire Department for the use of the Port property, including the water area to be occupied by the new floating facility, as well as the on-going use of the historic Fire Station 35.
-The MOU between the Port and the Fire Department has not been approved and its future requirements have not been specified at this time.
 Under the proposed MOU, Fire Station 35 would continue to be used for some Fire Department operations including the storage of one to two fire trucks, one inside the building and a second truck that would occasionally be parked outdoors on the wharf located on the north side of the building.
 The proposed MOU would formalize the Fire Department's existing and ongoing responsibility for the maintenance and repair of Fire Station 35.
 Fire Station 35 is designated City Landmark, No. 225, and a contributing resource to the Port of San Francisco Embarcadero Historic District, which is listed on the National Register of Historic Places.
-As a designated historic resource by the City and Port, Fire Station 35 is subject to Port Commission Resolution 04-89 which requires maintenance and repairs to be consistent with Secretary of Interior Standards for the Treatment of Historic Properties, in addition to complying with the Planning Department's regulations under Planning Code Article 10 provisions for Citydesignated landmarks.
-The MOU will include provisions for complying with these requirements and Fire Department and Port would the conduct of periodic conditions assessments to determine the maintenance and repair needs of both the proposed the new fire boat facility and the historic Fire Station 35, including its substructure and superstructure.
-The conditions assessments would determine the work necessary to maintain Fire Station 35 in a state of good repair consistent with applicable Port building code requirements to support the Fire Department's ongoing use of the facility.
-The MOU would require that all maintenance and resources, is discussed here: https://sfport.com/port-preservation-design-policies.
+As a designated historic resource by the City and Port, Fire Station 35 is subject to Port Commission Resolution 04-89 which requires maintenance and repairs to be consistent with Secretary of Interior Standards for the Treatment https://sfport.com/ftp/uploadedfiles/about\us/divisions/planning\development/EmbarcaderoRegisterNominationI ntroMaterials.pdf.
 Accessed October 30, 2018.